 The master swordsmith known as Kaneshige (or Kinju) moved to the Seki area sometime in the 14th century and, with Kaneuji, founded the Mino sword-making tradition.
 The blades they crafted were coveted by lords and samurai throughout Japan.

-The tradition lives on, although now the blades are put to much more conventional uses, and available for purchase.
+The tradition lives on, although now the blades are put too much more conventional uses and available for purchase.